franciscocobas/ReactNativeDarkMode/README.md

 ##### 4 - It's time to add the Appearance module ⚡️ to our app.
 Let's do it

-The **Appearance** module has a event listener that listen when the user or the system (scheduled color scheme change at sunrise or sunset) change the preferred color scheme.
-So we are going to add that listener when the application first start in the App component.
+The **Appearance** module has an event listener that listens when the user or the system (scheduled color scheme change at sunrise or sunset) change the preferred color scheme.
+So we are going to add that listener when the application first starts in the App component.

 ⚠️ To be more clear let's move the `NavigatorContainerComponent` to another new file.
 Create a new file `src/NavigatorContainerComponent.js`